MDFL64/vbsp.js/README.md

 LUMP_TEXDATA_STRING_TABLE 44
 ```

+While VBsp.js may be improved to take advantage of more lumps in the future, it should still function with only the lumps listed above.

+Unfortunately, removing lumps requires parsing and rebuilding the BSP file, but I may release a program that removes lumps unnecessary for rendering in the future.

 ## Acknowledgements
-The Valve developer wiki's [Source BSP File Format](https://developer.valvesoftware.com/wiki/Source_BSP_File_Format) article was vital in the creation of this library.
+The Valve developer wiki's [Source BSP File Format](https://developer.valvesoftware.com/wiki/Source_BSP_File_Format) article was vital to the creation of this library.

 Some of the BSP structures were copied from [bspfile.h](https://github.com/ValveSoftware/source-sdk-2013/blob/master/sp/src/public/bspfile.h) in the Source SDK.